vijred/Powershell/Server/Powershell.WindowsServer.md

 * How to retrieve wifi password once connected to network `netsh wlan show profile YOUR_NETWORK_NAME key=clear`
+* How to see the mac address of wifi adaptor
+      `netsh wlan show interfaces`

 * Validate and update proxy setting shile using Powershell -
     ```